 What is the DLRP?

-The Digital Literacy Resource Platform (DLRP) is an evolving collection of tools (including learning experiences, visualizations, and other educational resources) that you can use to learn more about safety, privacy, information quality, and creative expression.
+The Digital Literacy Resource Platform (DLRP) is an evolving collection of tools (including learning experiences, visualizations, and other educational resources) that you can use to learn more about safety and wellbeing, privacy and reputation, information literacy, content creation, civic/political engagement, and other areas of youth life.
 These tools aim to empower you with knowledge about connected learning environments and other parts of the digital world so you can make the online choices that are right for you.
 If you are responsible for educating others, these tools will also support you as you teach, parent, or fill other valuable guidance roles.
 Our goal is to promote the co-creation of trustworthy and supportive digital spaces for all of us.

 The DLRP is designed and maintained by the Youth and Media team at the Berkman Klein Center for Internet & Society at Harvard University, with support from the MacArthur Foundation’s Digital Media Literacy Trust Challenge Competition.
 Individual tools have been designed with support from the McCormick Foundation, The National Science Foundation, the MacArthur Foundation’s Digital Media Literacy Trust Challenge Competition, the Digital Media and Learning (DML) grant, and the Ethics and Governance of Artificial Intelligence Fund.